 When you sleep on your side, you need a mattress that supports your curved areas: your neck and your waist.
 The muscles and ligaments of your back heal themselves during sleep.
 Good sleep posture and spine alignment promotes the nightly healing and regenerative process.
 A supportive mattress helps keep your spine aligned during that restorative period and will have the biggest impact on your quality of sleep.

-The best mattress for side sleepers is gentle on shoulders and hips.
+The best mattress for side sleepers is gentle on the shoulders and hips.
 Both get the brunt of the pressure when you’re a side sleeper.
 Find a mattress that’s supportive but also gentle under your pressure points — those places on your body that press down into the mattress when you sleep.
 If you wake up with pain in your shoulders and hips or numbness in your legs or arms, you may need a different mattress.

 Best Pillows for Side Sleepers